-the debate by supporting the recognition and regulation of MDPs because the legal profession must keep pace with global accounting firms.
+Legal scholars support the recognition and regulation of MDPs in order to better address client needs and to keep lawyers both satisfied and competitive in a changing market-based economy.34 This Article joins in the debate by supporting the recognition and regulation of MDPs because the legal profession must keep pace with global accounting firms.
 Also, the Bar's continued outlaw of MDPs has not stopped their development, but only hindered their efficiency and client-centeredness, forcing innovative lawyers to operate within ill-structured and restrictive rules.
-These lawyers operate for the benefit of their clients and professional wellbeing at the risk of censure and punishment by state bar associations and ethics boards, labeled as shamefully or bravely engaging in "civil disobedience," depending on the speaker's viewpoint.
-As the ABA's own 2016 Commission on the Future of Legal Services encourages, the legal profession should encourage the continued innovation in legal services delivery, including potentially regulating different types of legal services entities.
-Including potentially regulating different types of legal services entities.
+These lawyers operate for the benefit of their clients and professional well-being at the risk of censure and punishment by state bar associations and ethics boards, labeled as shamefully or bravely engaging in "civil disobedience," 35 depending on the speaker's viewpoint.
+36 As the ABA's own 2016 Commission on the Future of Legal Services encourages, the legal profession should encourage the continued innovation in legal services delivery, including potentially regulating different types of legal services entities.37

-This Article first provides a novel classification scheme that approaches and defines MDPs as either white, gray, or black market legal service providers, classifying the MDPs according to their level of non-lawyer ownership and control over the MDP.
-Using that novel classification, scheme, this Article ultimately argues that MDP regulation should be broad and non-proscriptive, allowing lawyers to utilize their creativity and innovation to association with nonlawyer professional in any number of potential organization forms, but should restrict MDPs that would fall into the "black market" category.
+This Article first provides a novel classification scheme that approaches and defines MDPs as either authorized, gray, or black market law firms, classifying the MDPs according to their level of non-lawyer ownership or control over the MDP.
+Using that classification scheme, this Article ultimately argues that MDP regulation should be broad and non-proscriptive, allowing lawyers to utilize their creativity and innovation to